Knowing how to build your confidence after you’ve been made redundant means finding the self-belief that losing your job wasn’t your fault.

 Keep them close while you’re shopping around for your new role, to help you bounce back and escape the long shadow cast by redundancy.

-If you need further support, take a look at our guide to assertiveness to support you through negotiating your redundancy terms and asking for what you really want in a new role.
+If you need further support, take a look at our guide to assertiveness and how to handle a redundancy when you first realise your job is at risk.
+Both those guides will support you through negotiating your redundancy terms and asking for what you really want in a new role.

 You can also find out more about retraining after redundancy in our guide, which walks through your rights and access to funding across the UK.